charityyoungblood/StatisticsAndProbability/ExaminingDistributions.md

   ## What is the percentage of exam scores that are at least 70?
 To determine the answer, we need to:
     - Add together the relative frequencies for the intervals that have scores of at least 70 or above.
 Thus, would need to add together the relative frequencies from [70-80), [80-90), and [90-100] = 0.33 + 0.13 + 0.07 = 0.53.
     - To get the percentage, need to multiple the calculated relative frequency by 100.
 In this case, it would be 0.53 * 100 = 53 or 53%.

+10. When Setting Up Intervals
+  - It is IMPORTANT that EACH OBSERVATION (score in the above example) be counted in only ONE interval
+  - The syntax [40-50), [50-60), where there is a SQUARE BRACKET at the beginning, and a PARENTHESIS at the end, means "the interval from 40 to 50, including 40 NOT including 50, etc
+  - You can set up your intervals however you want, but you have to be CONSISTENT